Janie Dee: Personal

-Janie Dee is married to the actor and barrister Rupert Wickham and they have two children.
-Her sister-in-law is actress Saskia Wickham.

-She is a member of the Board of Trustees of the Royal Theatrical Fund and supports a number of charities including Stop the War Coalition, St Mungos, Medecins Sans Frontieres and Amnesty International.
+Janie Dee is a member of the Board of Trustees of the Royal Theatrical Fund and supports a number of charities including Stop the War Coalition, St Mungos, Medecins Sans Frontieres and Amnesty International.

 In March 2003, Dee devised and produced the London Concert For Peace, a charity concert celebrating the joy of life which was performed at the Theatre Royal, Drury Lane with a cast including Dame Judi Dench, Sir Ian McKellen and David Tennant.
 Proceeds from the concert were donated to Amnesty International, CARE, Oxfam and the Red Cross.

 In June 2014, Dee organised a Noël Coward charity cabaret, entitled I Went to a Marvellous Party at London's historic Cafe de Paris, as a celebration of and farewell to Angela Lansbury, marking the end of the run of Blithe Spirit in London.
 The Blithe Spirit company performed songs by Noël Coward, a charity auction was hosted by Christopher Biggins and there were special guest appearances by Imelda Staunton and Barry Humphries.
 Proceeds from the event were donated to Asylum Link Merseyside, Combined Theatrical Charities, Masterclass, Mousetrap, the Noël Coward Foundation and the Royal Academy of Music.

+The London Climate Change Festival

-In 2020, Dee organised the London Climate Change Festival.
-The Festival was organised to inspire, inform and bring hope around climate change.
-It brought together people from science, the arts, business and activism to discuss what can be done in regards to the climate crisis.
-The London Climate Change Festival was scheduled to commence on Monday 23 March.
+In 2020, Dee organised the London Climate Change Festival to inspire, inform and bring hope around climate change.
+It brought together people from science, the arts, business and activism to discuss what can be done with regard to the climate crisis.
+The London Climate Change Festival was scheduled to commence on Monday 23 March 2020.
 Due to COVID-19 Pandemic it took place online.